pradeepa228/MarsRovers/README.md

 Controller will have the logic to check plateau dimension, rover positio and a call to move rover.

 Added Enum for Directions and Movements separately.
+Added Logic for Collision.
+Added Rover position with rover number in Hash Table and While MOving, checked the ROver current position with Hash table and throw exception it matches